 “I have cut down the use of onions in the kitchen since the prices are soaring high”, shares Pooja Chettri, a homemaker from Tadong, Gangtok.
 There are many households like Pooja’s who have not totally stopped the use of onions but are finding ways to control its use and savour food with the much-used ingredient in it.

 “We cannot stop using onions.
 Now it becomes imperative for the government to intervene and monitor the prices”, asserts Neeta Bhutia, a consumer from Deorali, Gangtok.

-Many are also of the opinion that not only onions, but most of the household commodities have their price hikes, but onions being one of the most used ingredients, is gathering attention with the price rise.
+Many are also of the opinion that not only onions, but most of the household commodities have their price hikes, but onions are one of the most used ingredients, it is gathering attention with the price rise.
 One such item includes the lemon which is now being sold at Rs.
 6-7 per piece.
 Again, the whole sellers and the vendors reason out that low supply and high demand for this citrusy fruit has resulted in the price hike.